 Image colourisation by using streamlit

-Generate color images from black and white drawings
+Generate colorized images from black and white photos

 Convert images to grayscale